 Tips for Success:

 Did you catch my secret ingredient in that glaze?
 CARAMEL!!
-It is the perfect compliment to a banana muffin!
+It is the perfect complement to a banana muffin!

 If you happen to prefer using brown sugar to get the extra rich depth of flavor you can very easily swap out for the white sugar.